-Knowing your way around a deer dropping is an important skill for a hunter, but even if you’re not hunting deer, any wildlife enthusiast or person with deer on their property can benefit from knowing what deer droppings mean.
+You might also hear deer droppings referred to as deer dung, scat or pellets.
+Knowing your way around deer poop is an important skill for a hunter, but even if you’re not hunting deer, any wildlife enthusiast or person with deer on their property can benefit from knowing what deer droppings mean.

 Table of Contents